openstack/training-guides/labs/README.md

 This will do the complete installation for all the nodes - Controller, Compute and Network.

-To build one node at a time you can run

-        $ ./osbash -b <nodename>

-**Note** The node names can be 'controller', 'compute', 'network'.

-**Note:** The Controller node needs to be installed and running while building one of the other nodes.

-Controller node VM: $ ./osbash -b controller

-Network node VM: $ ./osbash -b network

-Compute node VM: $ ./osbash -b compute

 For more help you can check

         $ ./osbash --help